 As mentioned in the introduction, a recent theoretical literature has tried to model the consequences of these institutions for fiscal policy choices.
 It has focused on the level of taxation and on the composition of spending, distinguishing between three types of programs: (i) broad, non-targeted programs benefiting large groups of the electorate; (ii) narrow, targeted programs benefiting small groups; (iii) programs benefiting mainly incumbent politicians.
-Political institutions are modeled as the rules for a specific legislative bargaining game with delegation, where voters elect political representatives who in turn bargain over fiscal policy.
-Alternative constitutions amount to alternative rules for how to play this game and an exercise in "comparative politics" amounts to comparing equilibrium outcomes.
-Below we describe the main ideas in a handful of recent studies which have applied this comparative politics approach.
+Political institutions are modeled as the rules for a specific policy game, where voters elect political representatives who in turn take decisions on fiscal policy.
+In this literature, alternative constitutions amount to alternative rules for how to play this game and "comparative politics" amounts to comparing equilibrium outcomes.
+Below, we describe the main ideas in a handful of recent studies which have applied this comparative politics approach.
 We just outline the results, emphasizing the specific predictions regarding the size and composition of public spending.
 Interested readers can find the details in Persson and Tabellini (2000, Part III).

 Electoral rules Legislative elections around the world differ in several dimensions.
-The political science literature emphasizes two: district size and the electoral formula.2 District size simply determines how many legislators acquire a seat in a voting district.
+The political science literature emphasizes two: district size and the electoral formula.
+District size simply determines how many legislators acquire a seat in a voting district.
 The electoral formula determines how votes are translated into seats.
 Under plurality rule, only the individual(s) winning the highest vote share(s) get the seat(s) in a given district, whereas proportional representation instead awards seats to parties in proportion to their vote shares.